 There are several categories of abduction, with the most common being: parental child abduction, stranger abduction, and non-family abduction.

 If you have been charged with abduction, either in a parental capacity or otherwise, you need to seek immediate legal advice.
-At Ross Lutz Barristers, we have nearly 100 years of combined experience defending cases under various sections of the Criminal Code Of Canada.
+At Alberta Legal, we have nearly 100 years of combined experience defending cases under various sections of the Criminal Code Of Canada.

 Our Clients' Experience